The Good, Bad and Truth About QLACs

 QLACs allow you to defer past age 70 ½ inside of a Traditional IRA, to guarantee an income stream that can be started as far out as age 85.
 You don’t have to defer it for that long, but you can.
 More importantly, the money in a QLAC is not considered as part of your RMD calculation when you turn 70 ½.
 That is a big deal, my friends.

 Another issue with QLACs is that the strategy has no accumulation value.
-I think this is a positive, but most short-sighted investors don’t because they mistakenly compare QLACs to investments.
-Annuities (including QLACs!) are not investments.
-In other words, if you put $125,000 into a QLAC with the plan to turn on the income in 8 years and you die in year 7, your beneficiaries get $125,000.
-Get over it!
+Some think this is a positive, but most short-sighted investors don’t because they mistakenly compare QLACs to investments.
+Annuities (including QLACs) are not investments.
+In other words, if you put $125,000 into a QLAC with the plan to take the income in 8 years, but you die in year 7, your beneficiaries get $125,000.

 Annuities aren't investments, they are structured to provide principal protection and income payments, and can help us plan for longevity, legacy, and long-term care needs.
 The QLAC product is very pro-consumer!

 When QLACs were approved on July 1st of 2014, this was a total game changer for the archaic ‘good ole boy’ annuity industry.
 Just like when mutual funds were introduced inside of 401ks and eventually fueled the skyrocketing mutual fund industry, QLACs (i.e. Longevity Annuity structures) will eventually be the top-selling annuity type in the very near future.
 Some predict that will happen by 2020 and the consumer is the true winner here.